 License Suspension & Revocation Penalties in Missouri

-The consequences of an administrative hearing suspension depend on your record in Texas County, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Texas County and across Missouri:

-- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Texas County after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Texas County after 30 days.

 If you need to restore limited driving privileges, consult a knowledgeable Texas County, MO DWI lawyer as soon as possible to help improve your chances of approval.